netscaler/ansible-collection-netscaleradc/docs/collections/netscaler/adc/lsnappsprofile_module.rst

-      \* ENDPOINT-INDEPENDENT - Reuse the LSN mapping for subsequent packets sent from the same subscriber IP address and port (X:x) to any external IP address and port.
+      \* \ :literal:`ENDPOINT-INDEPENDENT`\  - Reuse the LSN mapping for subsequent packets sent from the same subscriber IP address and port (X:x) to any external IP address and port.

-      \* ADDRESS-DEPENDENT - Reuse the LSN mapping for subsequent packets sent from the same subscriber IP address and port (X:x) to the same external IP address (Y), regardless of the external port.
+      \* \ :literal:`ADDRESS-DEPENDENT`\  - Reuse the LSN mapping for subsequent packets sent from the same subscriber IP address and port (X:x) to the same external IP address (Y), regardless of the external port.

-      \* ADDRESS-PORT-DEPENDENT - Reuse the LSN mapping for subsequent packets sent from the same internal IP address and port (X:x) to the same external IP address and port (Y:y) while the mapping is still active.
+      \* \ :literal:`ADDRESS-PORT-DEPENDENT`\  - Reuse the LSN mapping for subsequent packets sent from the same internal IP address and port (X:x) to the same external IP address and port (Y:y) while the mapping is still active.

       .. rst-class:: ansible-option-line